Why Your Business Needs Better Email Security

 Other pay-loadless email scams that don’t involve malicious files - namely business email compromise (BEC) and email account compromise (EAC) - are also on the rise.
 These dangerous impersonation attacks involve a malicious hacker hijacking an email account and then sending fraudulent emails from the compromised account to steal sensitive information and money from victims.
 The FBI has disclosed that between June 2016 and July 2019, BEC has generated reported losses of $26 billion worldwide, and financial losses from BEC attacks alone have increased 136% over the past two years.

-Due to a lack of understanding or prioritization of security, it is not uncommon for businesses to implement simplistic, single-layered security software that takes a static rule-based approach to identifying and blocking malicious mail.
+Due to a lack of understanding or inadequate prioritization of security, it is not uncommon for businesses to implement simplistic, single-layered security software that takes a static rule-based approach to identifying and blocking malicious mail.
 This technology relies on seeing the same virus or spam message across many customers - an outdated approach that is largely ineffective nowadays.
 According to Ponemon Institute, 80% of SMBs report that malware has evaded their antivirus software.

 The business email security market is rapidly shifting in favor of multi-layered machine-learning-based systems that learn and adapt to the increasingly dynamic and targeted attacks that challenge their defenses.
 Successful modern email security systems must learn each customers’ environment and detect anomalies in real-time in order to prevent attacks.
 Static, rule-based solutions are no longer sufficient in safeguarding the inbox.